 Ms. Putri was awarded the Graduate and International Program Award for her studies in the LL.M program, and the Edward and Eleanor Shattuck Award in the JD program at USC due to her dedicated history of service and public interest work.
 Ms. Putri has served as a volunteer at LevittQuinn Family Law Center, a nonprofit family law center that provides free and sliding scale family law legal services for poor and modest means families who are unable to get legal help from other legal services providers or to afford to pay for private attorneys.
 Ms. Putri has also worked with the National Lawyers Guild (NLG) and CARECEN (a Central American immigrant rights organization).
 Her volunteer work has also included the Jenesse Center, whose mission is to restore families impacted by domestic and sexual violence.
 She has also worked with the Conservatorship Clinic through Bet Tzedek Legal Services.
 Beyond volunteer work, she worked at the Frank D. Lanterman Regional Center as a Legal Advocate in the Special Education Clinic, where she represented parents and children with special needs in Individual Education Plan (IEP) meetings and mediation.
 She is currently the Director of Membership Development of the Womxn of Color Collective (WOCC).
 This is a group dedicated to providing a supportive community space for women and non-binary people of color in the legal field, including and not limited to Asian, Black, Latinx, Middle Eastern/North African, Native American, and Pacific Islander women and non-binary people.
-She is also a member of the American Bar Association, the Los Angeles County Bar Association, the Women Lawyers Association of Los Angeles and the American Immigration Lawyers Association.
+She is also a member of the American Bar Association, the Los Angeles County Bar Association, and the Women Lawyers Association of Los Angeles.

 Prior to joining Feinberg & Waller, highlights of Ms. Putri’s career include working as a Legal Drafter at PT Bank DBS Indonesia, where she would draft credit agreements for financial institutions to provide loans ranging from $1.5 million to $150 million USD, and the preparation of release letters, security documents, mortgages, and other items.
 This position honed her eye for detail and organization and provided substantial experience in analyzing and understanding a variety of complex financial issues and documents.
 Upon moving to Los Angeles, Ms. Putri worked at the Asian Pacific American Dispute Resolution Center as a Conflict Resolution Specialist Intern where she conducted mediation and conciliation with clients.
 Ms. Putri was also a Legal Associate at Asahi Intecc USA, Inc., where she reviewed and drafted non-disclosure agreements, physical service and distributorship agreements, and conducted legal research regarding a plethora of medical and business issues.